Project-META/.github/profile/README.md

 ***M***CG is a JavaScript-based project that simplifies and optimizes the configuration of the ***M***ulti-function network tool — a cross-platform, rule-based utility for managing network and application traffic.
 It provides extensive support for advanced features and custom configurations.

+So, what is the Multi-function network tool?
+Well, if you are asking this question, this project may not be for you because you probably don’t need the Multi-function network tool.

 ## Key Features

 - **Powerful Icon Support**: Imports two icon sets to visually represent all proxy groups, and provides favicon extraction capabilities.